Btibert3/windows-download-youtube/README.md

 1. Install the Windows EXE File, which can be found [here](http://rg3.github.io/youtube-dl/download.html)
 2. Move the file from your `Downloads` folder to a better location.
 I made a folder in `C:\Program Files` called `youtube-dl` and placed the downloaded `.exe` file in that path
-3. Copy the path to your clipboard
+3. Copy the path to your clipboard.
+In my case, this is what I copied: `C:\Program Files\youtube-dl`
 4. Click on Start
 5. Right-Click on Computer and select `Properties`
 6. Select `Advanced System Settings` and Choose `Environment Variables`